 Chances are, most people you talk to would likely agree that it’s important to end poverty.
 But, if you were to ask all those people to explain poverty, chances are you would get a lot of different answers.
 Poverty is complicated, and there’s no one answer to what it means.
 On top of that, there are a number of causes and solutions.

-We’ve put together a quick explainer on poverty, why it matters, and what you can do to help eradicate it.
+That’s why we’ve put together a quick explainer on poverty, why it matters, and what you can do to help eradicate it.

 Merriam-Webster Dictionary defines poverty as “the state of one who lacks a usual or socially acceptable amount of money or material possessions.”
-On definition alone, the concept of poverty is pretty vague.
+By definition alone, the concept of poverty is pretty vague.
 That’s why there are different ways of measuring poverty.

 Two of the most frequent ways of defining poverty are absolute and relative.
 Absolute poverty means that you don’t have enough money for basic needs, like food and housing.
 Relative poverty compares your circumstances to other people.
-Since this measurement is based on societal norms, being in relative poverty can lead to social exclusion
+Since this measurement is based on societal norms, being in relative poverty can lead to social exclusion.

-There’s an obvious cause that comes to mind: income.
+An obvious cause that comes to mind: income.
 Food, shelter, health, and education are all affected by a person’s wages.
 However, poverty is about a lot more than just income.
 Access to land, financial services, medical services, social participation, and safe living conditions are all contributing factors.

 Behind the definitions and causes of poverty, we must remember that we’re talking about people.
 We’re talking about girls who are forced into marriage, children who can’t get an education, sick people who can’t get better, and countless others facing difficult situations because of poverty.